 In preparing our consolidated financial statements, we make assumptions, judgments and estimates that can have a significant impact on our revenue, operating income and net income, as well as on the value of certain assets and liabilities on our consolidated balance sheet.
 We base our assumptions, judgments and estimates on historical experience and various other factors that we believe to be reasonable under the circumstances.
 On a regular basis we evaluate our assumptions, judgments and estimates and make changes accordingly.
-We believe that the assumptions, judgments and estimates involved in accounting for revenue recognition and estimating the allowance for contract losses and doubtful accounts have a potential impact on our consolidated financial statements, so we consider these to be our critical accounting policies.
-We discuss below the assumptions, judgments and estimates associated with these policies.
-Historically, our assumptions, judgments and estimates relative to our critical accounting policies have not differed materially from actual results.
+We believe that the assumptions, judgments and estimates involved in accounting for revenue recognition and estimating the allowance for contract losses and doubtful accounts impact on our consolidated financial statements, so we consider these to be our critical accounting policies.
+We discuss below the assumptions, judgments and estimates and estimates relative to our critical accounting policies have not differed materially from actual results.
 For further information on our critical accounting policies, see Note 1 of our Notes to Consolidated Financial Statements.